atarias1/elapid/README.md

 These models calculate changing local permeability and changing poroelastic moduli.
 Permeability is calcuated using a Kozeny-Carman relation, and the poroelastic moduli are calculated with a Mori-Tanaka mixing rule using a provided effective pore aspect ratio.

+Some examples of each material are provided in the examples folder.

 ### Model descriptions
 | Description  | Material Name |
 | ------------- | ------------- |